psimonazzi/mognet/README.md

 - A template for the web pages done in HTML5 & CSS3.
 It features a fluid & responsive layout, an obsessive care for typographic details and absolutely no image files.
 This design is currently used at [the Author's personal site](http://ps.info).

 - A collection of command-line tools to manage the site contents (list documents, prettify typography, etc).
-You don't strictly need them, they are just for fun: Mognet is smart enough to update itself automagically when it senses new contents.
+You don't strictly need them, they are just for fun and convenience.

 - Deployment scripts.
 Used to deploy Mognet to the live server, start and stop it.
 They require [Naught](https://github.com/indabamusic/naught) and a Debian-like Linux system; you should easily be able to adapt them to other environments.